DarkerWaters/flic_button/README.md

   final plugin = FlicButtonPlugin(flic2listener: ButtonListener());
   _flicPlugin = FlicButtonPlugin(flic2listener: this);
   _flicPlugin.invokation.then((value) {
+    // NOTE: value will be true that it initialised unless you already did (iOS can't stop so will be false a lot)
+    // which is why I am choosing to ignore the 'value here'

     // have invoked the plugin here, get all the buttons to connect them up return _flicPlugin.getFlic2Buttons();
   }).then((value) {